haiwen/seafile-admin-docs/manual/setup/setup_with_s3.md

 | `S3_IAM_ROLE_NAME`     | The name of the IAM Role attached to the EC2 instance.                                  | (required)    |
 | `S3_IAM_ROLE_ENDPOINT` | The endpoint of the IAM metadata service.
 Normally this does not need to be configured. | (none)        |

-After enabling IAM Role authentication:
+Before enabling IAM Role authentication, you have to make sure:

 * Seafile Server is running on an AWS EC2 instance